From Undervalued to Unshakable

 For a moment… I actually considered it.

-Maybe I needed to accept “how things are” in today’s chaotic economy.
+I thought maybe they had my best interests in mind.
+Perhaps I was asking for too much or needed to accept “how things are” in today’s chaotic economy.

-But then something inside me snapped back.
+However, something inside me snapped back.

-The Army taught me how to advocate for myself.
+My time in the Army taught me how to advocate for myself.

 From Undervalued to Unshakable

-They’ll try to undervalue you until you stop undervaluing yourself.
+They will try to undervalue you until you stop undervaluing yourself.

 Once you stand tall, they’ll either step up—or step aside.